Kcee42/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Use `printenv` to a script that lists environment variables

 Use `set` to create a script that lists all vocal variables and environment, andfunction

+Use `BEST="School"` to create a script that creates a new local variable